rdelgatte/haskale/README.md

 ### Step 7 - Pimp it (`PUT`)

+> "Celui qui boit de la bière, il s'endort vite; celui qui dort longtemps ne pèche pas; Celui qui ne pèche pas entre au Ciel!
+Ainsi, buvons de la bière!"
+[Martin Luther - Moine, Religieux, Scientifique, Théologien (1483 - 1546)]

-You can now create and find beers but how would we upgrade a beer?
+You can now create and find beers but how would we update a beer?

 - Create a `PUT /beers/{$beerId}` endpoint with `Beer` as a Json payload.
 - As before, add this endpoint to `ApplicationApi` and create the handler so it will update the beer in database whose id is the provided `beerId` from the path.
 You can use function `replace` from persistent: